erkexzcx/stalkerhek/README.md

 **Instructions for Kodi**: In Kodi Stalker addon settings, use Portal URL in the same format as you tested with CURL above (`http://ipaddr>:8888/stalker_portal/server/load.php`).
 Add any fake username/password, any numbers/letters in device IDs, serial numbers etc. Restart Kodi and :tada:.

+**Instructions for other apps**: Same as Kodi, except Stalker URL is slightly different - `http://ipaddr>:8888/stalker_portal/c`.
+Add any fake username/password, any numbers/letters in device IDs, serial numbers etc. Restart and :tada:.

 ## 5. Installation guidelines

 1. Copy/paste file `stalkerhek.service` to `/etc/systemd/system/stalkerhek.service`.